Les Crane: Television

 In 1963, Crane moved to New York City to host Night Line, a 1:00 a.m. talk show on WABC-TV, the American Broadcasting Company's flagship station.
 The first American TV appearance of The Rolling Stones was on Crane's program in June 1964 when only New Yorkers could see it.
+At some point in 1963 or 1964, WABC executives changed the title from Night Line to The Les Crane Show.
+Throughout its run as a local show, viewer phone calls were included.
+This was possible because of a ten-second broadcast delay that previously had been used by New York radio stations.

-The program debuted nationwide with a trial run (telecast nightly for a week) in August 1964 starting at 11:15 p.m. on the ABC schedule and titled The New Les Crane Show.
-It originated in a television studio in midtown Manhattan.
-Each episode was videotaped in advance, not live, with the length of the delay unknown decades later because research was not done when first-hand sources were alive.
+The New Les Crane Show debuted nationwide with a trial run (telecast nightly for a week) in August 1964 starting at 11:20 p.m. in east coast cities on the ABC schedule.
+In other time zones, the start time varied.
+It originated in one of the network's television studios on Manhattan's West 66th Street.
+The nationwide scope of the network show made incoming phone calls from viewers impossible with the technology that existed then.
+Network officials decided that each episode would be videotaped in advance, not live or almost-live as Crane's local show had been.
+The length of the delay with videotape is unknown decades later because research was not done when first-hand sources were alive.
 The New Les Crane Show was the first network program to compete with The Tonight Show Starring Johnny Carson, which originated in New York prior to 1972, also with a videotaped delay before each telecast.

-ABC network officials used kinescopes of two episodes from the August 1964 trial run to pitch The New Les Crane Show to affiliates that had not yet signed up to carry the program.
+ABC network officials used videotapes of two episodes from the August 1964 trial run to pitch The New Les Crane Show to affiliates that had not yet signed up to carry the program.
 One episode featured the mother of Lee Harvey Oswald debating Oswald's guilt with noted attorney Melvin Belli, Crane and audience members.
 The other featured Norman Mailer and Richard Burton.
 Burton encouraged Crane to recite the "gravedigger speech" from Hamlet, and Crane did.
+Crane had learned to perform it during his time at Tulane University.